 PCB cleaning is a delicate process, similar to manufacturing.
 A number of issues may arise leading to ionic contamination including, damaged and loosened connections, and washed away materials if the cleaning process is not performed properly.
 Here are a few PCB cleaning processes worth mentioning:

 - Vapour phase degreaser

-The use of ultrasonic cleaning machines has increased for PCB cleaning over the past few years.
+The use of ultrasonic cleaning machines for PCB cleaning has increased over the past few years.
 The ultrasonic cleaning offers cavitation at high frequencies with the implosion of billions of bubbles in the cleaning solution.
-The process blasts away contaminants on the surface of PCB parts placed in the ultrasonic tank.
+The process blasts away contaminants present on the PCB placed in the ultrasonic tank.

 Sierra Circuits loves cleanliness, whether it’s in our office, our manufacturing floor, and even our PCBs.
 Learn more about our PCB assembly steps.

 Ionic contamination analysis is introduced to examine the cleaning efficiency and stability of a cleaning process where aggressive chemistry (etching liquid, hot air leveling flux, and electrolytic solution) is being used.
 Ionic contamination generated by PCB materials and processes can speed-up the electrochemical processes under high-temperature and high-humidity conditions.
 PCB ionic contamination analysis is performed to determine which method of cleaning would be suitable for the board.